*This article has been updated as of January 22, 2021.

 Cities With the Most Dog-Friendly Rentals, Veterinarians, & Dog Parks

-Hartford, Salt Lake City, Portland, and San Francisco have the highest number of dog parks per capita for our four-legged friends.
-As the seventh-best U.S. city to be a dog overall, Portland, in particular, is celebrated for its off-leash green spaces and lush nature parks.
+Portland, Tampa, San Francisco, and Salt Lake City have the highest number of dog parks per 100,000 people for our four-legged friends.
+As the second-best U.S. city to be a dog overall, Portland, in particular, is celebrated for its off-leash green spaces and lush nature parks.
 The Northwestern city has 94 hiking trails nearby, as well as 152 miles of trail, according to Hikingproject.com.

 That wraps up our city ranking of the best (and worst) U.S. cities to be a dog.
 Interested in diving deeper into the numbers for the top 20 cities, or wanting to see how your city stacks up if it’s not listed within the above maps?